 Prior Authorization for genetic and molecular laboratory testing is required by many, but not all, third party payers.

-When CTGT-HNL Lab Medicine can bill the patient’s insurance directly for genetic and molecular laboratory testing, CTGT-HNL Lab Medicine will submit Prior Authorization requests.
+When HNL Genomics (CTGT) can bill the patient’s insurance directly for genetic and molecular laboratory testing, HNL Genomics (CTGT) will submit Prior Authorization requests.

-In cases where CTGT-HNL Lab Medicine will be submitting the Prior Authorization request and billing the patient’s insurance, CTGT-HNL Lab Medicine requires completion of a Clinical History Form in addition to a test requisition.
+In cases where HNL Genomics (CTGT) will be submitting the Prior Authorization request and billing the patient’s insurance, HNL Genomics (CTGT) requires completion of a Clinical History Form in addition to a test requisition.

 If Prior Authorization is denied, the ordering facility will be notified and given the option to cancel the test.
 If the test is canceled, a DNA extraction fee may apply.